 The contents of a promotion dossier shall be similar to a reappointment dossier.
-In addition, the promotion dossier shall contain reference letters solicited by the department from referees chosen from a department list and from a candidate list.
+In addition, the promotion dossier shall contain, in addition to the requirements of a reappointment dossier, reference letters solicited by the department from referees chosen from a department list and from a candidate list.
 At least five letters are required, at least two of which come from out-of-college and at least two from the Department.
-Eligible referees are faculty and staff whose work is closely connected to the College's teaching mission; e.g. other instructors, the McCormick Teaching Excellence Institute, and the Center for Teaching Innovation staff, curriculum development professionals, etc. The dossier review and the Department vote should be completed at least four months before termination of the current appointment.
-The procedures for the Dean's evaluation (including ad hoc committees and for appeals) are the same as for a reappointment.
+These letters are distinct from the peer teaching review report.
+Eligible referees are faculty and staff whose work is closely connected to the College's teaching mission; e.g. other instructors, the McCormick Teaching Excellence Institute and the Center for Teaching Innovation staff, curriculum development professionals, etc. Finally, the dossier should contain a random selection of letters from current and former students who have taken the candidates courses, and, if appropriate, a random selection of letters from former undergraduate TAs.

+The dossier review and the Department vote should be completed at least four months before termination of the current appointment.
+The procedures for the Dean's evaluation (including ad hoc committees and for grievances) are the same as for a reappointment.